-Despite the commute from Maine to Seattle, Carolyn was determined to record once more with David Lange and her stunning crew of musicians including Hanz Araki, Roberta Downey, Mark Ivester, Dan Mohler, Paul Elliott and John Morton.
-The first of Carolyn's recordings to be released by Nashville's High Horse Records and climbing to #14 on the Cashbox Magazine/Roots MusicReport's Top 50, Waves of Silence proves itself to be another wonderful compilation of songs by Currie, ranging from heartwarming and joyful, to haunting and contemplative.
-Roberta Schwartz from Folk & Acoustic Music Exchange writes of the project: "Carolyn Currie is a revelation.
-She sings as if she is the lead vocalist of a heavenly choir – soft and sweet, yet haunting and magical.
+Despite the commute from Maine to Seattle, Carolyn returned once more to record with her producer and friend, David Lange as well as her stunning crew of musicians including Hanz Araki, Roberta Downey, Mark Ivster, Dan Mohler, Paul Elliott and John Morton.
+Released by Nashville's High Horse Records, Waves of Silence climbed to #14 on the Cashbox Magazine/Roots Music Report's Top 50, proving itself to be another wonderful compilation of songs by Currie, ranging from heartwarming and joyful, to haunting and contemplative.
+Roberta Schwartz from Folk & Acoustic Music Exchange wrote of the project, "Carolyn Currie is a revelation.
+She sings as if she is the lead vocalist of a heavenly choir -- soft and sweet, yet haunting and magical.
 Her finger-picking on six and twelve-string guitar frames the music and elevates it far beyond the ordinary singer/songwriter fare.
 Hers is music that not only soothes the senses, but is not afraid to move you and make you think.
 Carolyn Currie has arrived."